Rokory/PSSamples/README.md

 ### Requirements

-Module SQLUtility and BITSDownload, which you can clone from <https://github.com/Rokory/SQLUtility> and <https://github.com/Rokory/BITSDownload>.
+Module SQLUtility, which you can clone from <https://github.com/Rokory/SQLUtility>.

 ### Getting started